mdeagen/nmcuration/weibull/README.md

 | 1 | -4.6 |

-In the below example, where Y-axis calibration labels are 1 and 99, you would type -4.6 and 1.527 respectively, and keep as a *linear scale*.
+In the below example, where y-axis calibration labels are 1 and 99, you would type -4.6 and 1.527 respectively, and keep as a *linear scale*.

 ![Screenshot of Weibull axis calibration](https://github.com/mdeagen/nmcuration/blob/master/weibull/www/calibration.PNG)